telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/edit-master-row-data-in-detail-template.md

 # Edit Records in Child Grids

-The example below demonstrates how to edit records in a child Kendo UI Grid.
+The following example demonstrates how to edit records in a child Kendo UI Grid.

 ###### Example